Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ## PCB and connection with the sensor

 PCB for left and rigth handed users are available in the [PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/128x160%20THT%20version/128x160_PCB%20and%20schematic) folder of the project.
 To connect the sensor to the board, use a female JST connector with bended pins in order to inverse the gender of the JST cable, or simply order the [breakout PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/128x160%20THT%20version/128x160_PCB%20and%20schematic/Sensor%20to%20PCB%20adapter%20board).
 Be carefull with the polarity: both faces of the cables must be the same (camera sensor cable side and extension cable side, see following images).
+This situation corresponds also to the INPUT<->NORMAL OUT of the breakout board if you order the extension cables given in **Required parts** section.

 ![connections](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Image%20files/Ribbon_connection.png)